 Each tournament features a $25,000 guaranteed first-place prize and pays 20 places plus a $1,000 big fish totaling $100,000.

 Ninth place $3,000

 Tenth place $ 2,000

-The ABT 100 Series will be televised on Fox Sports Southeast later in 2022.
-The weigh-in and Live Leaderboard will be streamed live on www.AlabamaBassTrail100.org and on Facebook at Alabama Bass Trail 100 Series.
+The ABT 100 Series will bring four hours of live tournament action to viewers directly from the boats competing in the events and also will be televised later in 2024.
+The weigh-in and Live Leaderboard for each event will be streamed live on www.AlabamaBassTrail100.org and on Facebook at Alabama Bass Trail 100 Series.

-The Alabama Bass Trail 100 Series made its debut in January with professional and amateur anglers from 13 different states competing.
-According to Donaldson, registration for the 2021 ABT 100 Series sold out in 39 hours.
+The Alabama Bass Trail 100 Series made its debut in January 2021 with professional and amateur anglers from 13 different states competing.
+According to Donaldson, anglers are traveling from 12 different states to compete in the 2023 ABT 100 Series.

-ABT 100 Series sponsors include Phoenix Bass Boats, FishAlabama.org, Bill Penney Automotive, America’s First Federal Credit Union, American Baitworks, T-H Marine Supplies, Inc., Buffalo Rock, Wedowee Marine and Garmin.
+ABT 100 Series sponsors include Alabama State Parks, Bajio Sunglasses, Big Bite Baits, Black Rifle Coffee Company, Busch Light, Freedom Tackle Corporation, Phoenix Bass Boats, FishAlabama.org, Halo Fishing, Bill Penney Automotive, America’s First Federal Credit Union, Alabama Tourism Department, NetBait, Scum Frog, T-H Marine Supplies, Inc., American Baitworks and Garmin.